LucjanJanowski/translator-to-suJSON/README.md

 subjective test](https://www.its.bldrdoc.gov/media/4212/vqeg_hdtv_final_report_version_2.0.zip).

 ## Packages
-In this project we are using the following packages: Pandas, NumPy
+In this project we are using the following packages: Pandas, NumPy, xlrd.

 Should you have any questions please do not hesitate to contact Jakub Nawała.